ledinhanhtan-dev/fireship-clone/README.md

 🚀🚀🚀 Practice makes perfect!

-[Fireship.io](https://fireship.io/) is a great place for web developers.
-I find the site very interesting
+[Fireship.io](https://fireship.io/) is an awesome website for web developers at all level.
+By cloning the website, I had an chance to reinforce skills used in Angular and advanced CSS/Sass techniques such as: grid layout, theme, sass functions.
+Also exploring and implementing other third-party libraries to work efficiently with the app.

 Disclaimer: this is a project for practicing, without any other purpose.